Build a Pizza Box Solar Oven

 - To do some cooking with your solar oven, you will need sunlight and fairly warm outside temperatures (above 75 degrees Fahrenheit is recommended, and the hotter it is the better).
 It should also not be windy.

 - If you want to cook some s'mores in your solar oven, you will also need graham crackers, marshmallows, and a chocolate bar.
 You can use an aluminum pie pan or a small piece of aluminum foil as a tray.
+Optionally, you can try melting a small piece of butter to make sure your oven is working before cooking your s'mores.

 - If needed, clean out the pizza box so it is ready to become a solar oven.
 Remove any cardboard liner that the box came with.